Abinav007/Todo/README.md

 # [ToDo](https://sheltered-shore-92400.herokuapp.com/)

-ToDo is a Web Application used to monitor tasks to be done.
+ToDo is a Web Application used to monitor tasks to be done.The main two purpose of building Todo application:
+1. To learn **Full-Stack Development Process.**
+2. To gain Knowledge in Deploy my app **Docker** and **Kubernetes**

 ## Technology Stack